top of page

 What am I trying to achieve?
 Our media is fickle.
 Where once they covered both of the current conflicts every day, they now don’t.
 At its most simple, I want my work to remind.
 I try to avoid taking sides.
 I simply want the fighting to stop.
 If my art helps to keep the horror of what is occurring within the public consciousness, that perhaps is a start.

 How to present my work?
-Important influences for me:
+Important influences for me

-Elements of ancient art – not just its clarity of line, but also its studied distortions - the quirky omission of features in a human figure - a flattened head, missing eyes, mouth, ears.
-Part of the figure's appeal is the mystery of why those choices were made.
-A "clear enigma" [See passim].
-That phrase, relevant to so much art and literature over time, has a force for me.
+That phrase, a clear enigma, relevant to so much art and literature over time, has a force for me.
 We respond to the challenge presented by something we don’t fully understand – and as a result the thing presenting that challenge often carries a punch which lingers, more so than would a readily comprehensible image.

 Narrative.
 I am drawn to traditions of story-telling, in particular from the wider medieval period.

-The Bayeux tapestry - the medium (embroidery) to some extent dictated the style - linear and simplistic.
+The Bayeux tapestry - the medium (embroidery) to some extent dictated the style which is linear and simplistic.
 There is no mystery but the narrative is powerful; and artistic choices have been made.
 The paring down of unnecessary detail; but the inclusion of additional elements which add nothing to the story but which give life and force to the work.

 Much medieval art has this mix of simplicity of line with quirky, memorable detail.